Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-to-processors.md

 ## Processors on bindings and actions

-When you create bindings for your [actions](actions.md), you can choose to add processors to the Bindings.
-These process the values from the controls they bind to, before the system applies them to the Action value.
-For example, you could invert the `Vector2` values from the controls along the Y axis before passing the values to the associated Action.
+When you create bindings for your [actions](actions.md), you can choose to add processors to the bindings.
+These process the values from the controls they bind to, before the system applies them to the action value.
+For example, you could invert the `Vector2` values from the controls along the Y axis before passing the values to the associated action.

-Processors on Actions work the same way, but affect all bindings on an Action.
+Processors on actions work the same way, but affect all bindings on an action.

-If there are processors on both the Binding and the Action, the Input System processes the processors from the binding first.
+If there are processors on both the binding and the action, the Input System processes the processors from the binding first.

 To apply a processor to a binding or action, refer to [Add processors to bindings and actions](add-processors-bindings-actions.md).